Jamaica Bay Wildlife Refuge

 Jamaica Bay Wildlife Refuge, part of Gateway National Recreation Area in Queens, is a true urban gem.
 It’s home to an impressive array of birds—more than 330 species have been sighted—and other wildlife.
 The Refuge also offers an essential connection to nature for people in New York City.

-What The Nature Conservancy Doing in Partnership with National Park Service
+What TNC Is Doing in Partnership with National Park Service

 - Restore native plant communities, including flood and salt-tolerant plants, to create better habitat for migratory birds and improve the site’s ability to recover from future floods.